redox-os/website/content/news/this-month-250430.md

 - (system) bjorn3 did a code cleanup on `userutils`
 - (system) bjorn3 fixed warnings in some system components
 - (relibc) bjorn3 added a workaround to fix an undefined behavior on ARM64
+- (relibc) bjorn3 did minor improvements to the efficiency and code quality of the `exec` implementation
 - (relibc) Josh Megnauth fixed a clobbering on the strptime() function following the musl and glibc behavior
 - (net) 4lDO2 updated the DNS daemon (dnsd) to use the `redox-scheme` library
 - (redoxfs) bjorn3 fixed the RedoxFS tests